Today’s post is from my new friend, Varina Denman.

 But I got nervous.
 Should I write something like that?
 Would readers be offended?
 Would they judge me?
 And the most practical question: would a reputable publisher touch it anyway?

 I worried and fretted and sought advice from friends and family and industry professionals, and got mixed opinions.

 Almost everyone agreed that church hurt is real, though a few stragglers insisted the things I was writing would never happen in a group of believers.
 But the more I discussed it, the less I worried because God seemed to grant me peace about it.
 And then something unexpected happened.
 When people heard what I was writing, they started telling me their own stories:

 - A youth minister publicly humiliating a teenager

 - A family ostracized when their unwed daughter got pregnant

 - Countless stories of hurtful behavior toward divorced Christians

-It broke my heart, and at that point, I realized I had been asking the wrong questions.
-It wasn’t a matter of offending readers, or having my feelings hurt, or getting the book published.
+Truly, it broke my heart, and at that point, I realized I had been asking the wrong questions.
+It wasn’t a matter of offending readers or having my feelings hurt, or getting the book published.
 It all boiled down to

 Whether or not the book could help those who have been injured.